DEVnitishOfficial/ExpressTypescriptTemplate2/Readme.md

 });
 ```

-* This inline handler directly inside the server setup violates SoC.
+* This inline handler directly inside the server setup violates SOC(seperation of concern).
-* It mixes routing, business logic, and response handling all in one place.
+* It mixes routing,controller, business logic, and response handling all in one place.

 ---